sebelga/gstore-cache/README.md

 [![Build Status][travis-image]][travis-url]
 [![coveralls-image]][coveralls-url]

+gstore cache helps you speed up your Datastore entities fetching by providing an advanced cache layer:

-Advanced cache layer for Google Datastore Datastore Entities Keys and Queries.
-Define multiple cache stores thanks to [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager) that gstore-cache uses underneath.
-You get out of the box a LRU memory cache to speed up your application right away!
+* Define multiple cache stores with different TTL (time to live) thanks to [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager).
+* LRU memory cache out of the box to speed up your application right away!
+* Datastore Key and Query objects are converted to unique string ids, easy to cache

-Advanced cache (with [node Redis](https://github.com/NodeRedis/node_redis)) will automatically save your Queries by **Entity Kind**.
-You can then set an infinite ttl (time to live) for your queries and only invalidate the cache when you _edit_ or _delete_ an entity Kind.
+* Advanced cache (with [node Redis](https://github.com/NodeRedis/node_redis)) will automatically save your Queries by **Entity Kind**.
+You can then set an infinite TTL for your queries and only invalidate the cache when you _edit_ or _delete_ an entity Kind.

 ## Installation